KenHV/kenhv.com/content/blog/smartphone-privacy-for-everyone.md

 **Twitter** has paywalled all its APIs.
 Despite this, [Squawker](https://github.com/j-fbriere/squawker) manages to provide a feature-rich Twitter experience.

-[NewPipe](https://newpipe.net/) and [LibreTube](https://libretube.dev/) are lightweight clients for **YouTube**, and despite being lightweight, they are feature-packed.
+[NewPipe](https://newpipe.net/) and [LibreTube](https://libretube.dev/) are lightweight clients for **YouTube**.
+Despite being lightweight, they are feature-packed.
 They can do everything that the official YouTube app can do and much more.
 You can download videos to your storage, set the default video quality, play videos in picture-in-picture or the background, play only audio, which essentially makes YouTube a music streaming service, and much more.
 To top it all off, they block all ads on YouTube so you can enjoy your favorite content without interruption.
 [Invidious](https://invidious.io/) is another great option; it's a web-based client and as such, a viable solution for iOS.

 **Reddit** [paywalled their APIs](https://arstechnica.com/gadgets/2024/02/exploring-reddits-third-party-app-environment-7-months-after-the-apicalypse/) like Twitter, killing a lot of third-party clients.
 There are some good third-party clients such as [Infinity](https://github.com/Docile-Alligator/Infinity-For-Reddit) that still exist, but they require a paid subscription.
 Fortunately, there is a way to get around this by using the official Reddit client's API keys on third-party apps.
 Follow [ReVanced's guide](https://github.com/KobeW50/ReVanced-Documentation/blob/main/Reddit-Client-ID-Guide.md).
 Alternatively, you can use Reddit as a PWA.
 On iOS, you can use the website with [Yesterday For Old Reddit](https://apps.apple.com/us/app/yesterday-for-old-reddit/id1603279883) or [Sink It for Reddit](https://apps.apple.com/us/app/sink-it-for-reddit/id6449873635).